Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 Credit: KCRA News

-The ceiling allows for a birds eye view of an entire room with a wide lens, while the height makes it more physically inaccessible.
+The ceiling allows for a birds eye view of an entire room with a wide lens, while the height makes it more inaccessible.

-Mirrors
+3. Mirrors

-Detect hidden cameras in mirrors by shining light on it at various angles, as well as turning off all lights and observing the mirror up close.
-Two-way mirrors are a piece of glass that reflects the viewer’s image on one side and doesn’t on the other, acting as a concealed window.
+Detect hidden cameras in mirrors by shining light on them at various angles, as well as turning off all lights and observing the mirror up close.

-Obviously, putting a camera lens against the transparent side will make it very difficult to notice at a reasonable distance.
+Two-way mirrors act as a concealed window.
+Obviously, putting a camera lens against the transparent side will make it very difficult to notice at a distance.

-Toilets and Bathrooms
+4. Toilets and Bathrooms

 Waterproof cameras may be hidden inside toilets, where the edge of the seat is able to conceal the device when looking at it from above, or drilled inside the porcelain.